lazyjobseeker/lazyjobseeker.github.io/_drafts/draft.md

 Next mission was handling safety issue.
 I worked on devising an recurrent neural network based model to determine whether a cell is abused in a way or not.
 For this I have carried out different types of abuse test, gathered the results and did cleanup for them to be used as training dataset.

+## Dent Prediction Model

 I also developed an abuse-test failure prediction model based on
-## Behavioral Questions
+## General Questions

-- 해당 포지션에 왜 끌렸는지
-- 현재 회사에서의 일상을 알려달라
+- What attracted you to the position.
+- Let me know your daily routine in current company.
-- Tell me about yourself
-	- Walk me through your resume
+- Tell me about yourself (walk me through your resume)
+	- I have worked for 5 years and currently working as Battery Engineer in Samsung Mobile.
+Before joining in to industry I got my Ph.D. degree in Seoul National university.
+My main thesis concerned with the utilization of novel type of light harversters for solar cells and I delved into the internal structure of porous electrode used to uptake as many light harvesting nanorods as possible.
+	- During this period my research topic also covered characterization and analysis of battery materials.
+I engaged in our lab's endeavor to develop high-performance olivine-type cathode materials, carrying out morphological and electrochemical characterizations.
+	- After graduation I joined Battery Group of Samsung Electronics, Korea.
+Before setting about modeling and ML algorithm development works, in the first year I experienced battery cell development process and engaged with battery vendor companies, Samsung SDI in Korea and
 - How have you worked with other teams in your previous roles?
 - Tell me about a time you found a problem and solved it at work.
 - Why do you want to work at this company?